viraatdas/wagerpals-v2/README.md

 - 👥 **User Profiles**: Track stats, streaks, and net totals
 - 🗑️ **Event Management**: Delete or unresolve events as needed
 - ✅ **Persistent Storage**: All data saved in Vercel Postgres database
+- 📲 **Progressive Web App**: Install on your phone and use like a native app
+- 🔔 **Push Notifications**: Get notified when new betting events are created

 ## Stack